TheQuibbler/TriviaBot/README.md

     Code was fixed, so it works for TWW.

+Installation

+    Download the repo and put it in a folder with the name "TriviaBot", inside the Addon folder

 TriviaBot allows the user to host quiz games for other players.
 Spamming it in /say in crowded places or /general is not a good idea, but Blizzard's spam prevention makes it alot harder to abuse it that way currently.